 Cursor:

-- Data Handling: Cursor AI gives developers more control over their code and data by functioning as a standalone tool.
-It ensures your code stays private by not storing or sharing it with third parties, making it ideal for sensitive or proprietary projects.
+- Data Handling: Using Cursor AI, developers have full control over their code and data.
+It ensures your code stays private by not storing or sharing it with third parties.
+So, Cursor is ideal for sensitive or proprietary projects.

-- Security Features: Cursor integrates seamlessly with secure development environments and supports local processing or secure server hosting.
-This flexibility allows companies with strict security protocols to fully manage their data.
-Additionally, Cursor is SOC 2 compliant, ensuring high standards of data protection.
+- Security Features: Cursor works well with secure development environments and supports local processing or secure server hosting.
+Companies thus have full control over their data.
+It’s also SOC 2 compliant, meeting high standards for data protection.

 Copilot: